DuniAfrika/call_for_code_2025/linda_backend/app/WHATSAPP_AUTH_FLOW.md

 ## Overview

-The Linda Backend now implements a **lazy authentication system** for WhatsApp users.
-Users are identified by their WhatsApp phone number and are prompted to register after sending 3 messages.
+The Linda Backend now implements an **immediate authentication system** for WhatsApp users.
+Users are identified by their WhatsApp phone number and are prompted to register immediately upon their first message.

 ## Flow Description

-### 1. Initial Messages (Messages 1-2)
+### 1. First Message
-- User sends messages via WhatsApp
+- User sends their first message via WhatsApp
-- System tracks message count per phone number
-- User receives simple responses without AI processing
-- No registration required yet
+- System immediately prompts for registration

-### 2. Registration Prompt (Message 3)
-- After 3 messages, unregistered users are prompted for their name
 - System sends: *"Welcome!
 I'm your safety assistant.
 To provide you with personalized safety recommendations, I need to know your name.
 Please reply with your full name."*

-### 3. Registration Process
+### 2. Registration Process
 - User provides their full name
 - System validates name (minimum 2 characters)
 - Creates user account with: